How to build a Cast Iron Wall Rack

 This couldn’t be simpler!

 We bought a 7 foot 1 x 8 piece of inexpensive pine board.
 The cost may have been around $7 at the lumber yard.

 To stain the wood board so it would match the other existing wood pieces in our kitchen we used some penetrating stain that we had sitting around.
 It would be similar to this one and we really didn’t need a lot.

 To attach it to the wall studs, we purchased 3 black lag screws for about $0.52 each with black washers.
 We also used 6 regular sheet rock anchors and screws.

-The most expensive item were the black cast iron hooks.
+The most expensive item was the black cast iron hooks.
 They came in a set of 12.
 We didn’t need all of them but they were cheaper in the set and we weren’t sure how many exactly we’d use.
 So now we have a few leftover to use somewhere else.

 This isn’t a material or anything you need but gabled home husband decided to add some millwork to our boards.
 He cut them (2 pieces at 30″ and 1 at 24″ long) and with his router added some nice detail to the edges.
 Again, not necessary but a cute touch!